 We planned the entire timeline of this wedding around golden hour.
 The ceremony was intentionally set at 5pm to utilize the day’s best lighting for the wedding, group portraits, and couples portraits.

 I hope you enjoyed viewing this album as much as I enjoyed creating it!
-If you loved how Abbey and Rob’s album turned out and are looking for a wedding photographer in the Santa Rosa area, please feel free to contact me here or leave a comment below.
+If you loved how Abbey and Rob’s album turned out and are looking for a Santa Rosa wedding photographer, please feel free to contact me here or leave a comment below.
 I’d be more than happy to discuss your upcoming wedding or answer any questions you might have.